• Skip to primary navigation

 You can grow a lot of strawberries.
 In a full 4 x 4 planting box you can grow as many as 32 plants!

-Growing squash and zucchini plants can get pretty large.
+When growing yellow squash and growing zucchini the plants can get pretty large.
 We tend to plant 1 plant every other space.

 Spinach is pretty prolific.
 You can grow up to 9 in each square!